cyevgeniy/bpv/README.md

 There're also a few optional flags:

 - `--commit`, `-c` - if set, adds all files listed in `bp.conf.js` to git and create a commit with the "Bump version" message.
+Under the hood `bpv` uses `git add -u` command to add files, so **files that are not in the git index won't be commited**.
 - `--tag`, `-t` - create a tag after version increment with new version as annotate message
 - `--verbose`, `-v` - print the list of files and the result of version replacement